Composites by Examples

 The film sensitivity (conventional photography) :

 In the past, the second main issue was the film reciprocity failure for long exposures.
 For a f/8 scope for example the longest color exposition is around 135 minutes in a very dark area.
 Under a red filter you can extend it to 180 minutes but not longer.
-Indeed, according your optical system and the local light pollution, the TP2415 presents a failure to the reciprocity law for expositions longer than about 180 minutes.
-Over that time, a slow fog begins to densify on the film suppressing the finest details you tediously recorded, what is not exactly the result you are expecting.
-However, today this film is no more available.
+Indeed, according to your optical system and the local light pollution, the former TP2415 presented a failure to the reciprocity law for expositions longer than about 180 minutes.
+Over that time, a slow fog began to densify on the film suppressing the finest details you tediously recorded, what is not exactly the result you are expecting.
+Today this film is no more available.

-Once the pictures taken and developed or recorded, the second step is the pre-processing to normalise the pictures as explained earlier.
+Once the pictures is recorded, the second step is the pre-processing to normalise the pictures as explained earlier.
 It was valid for films and remains with CCDs or DSLRs.
 This step can by tedious if there are errors to substract before registering the pictures so they can be combined and post-processed.
 The last step is the stacking itself, aligning with accuracy the 3 independent channels and adding each of them under its colored mask (R, G or B) in respect with the time exposure of the originals.
-The result is a color (L)RGB picture which hue and saturation is much more intense than using an ordinary color film due to the colors separation.
+The result is a color (L)RGB picture which hue and saturation are much more intense than using an ordinary color film due to the colors separation.

 In the past, another way to proceed was like Dr Hans Vehrenberg from Germany did to create the marvelous images published in his famous "Atlas of Deep-Sky Splendors" (Sky Publishing, 4th edition, 1978).
 The technique required to use the 103a serie of spectroscopic films (not more produced) with Schott Wratten colored filters :

 - The 103a-0 is only blue sensitive, 200 ISO and uses a W2B (light yellow) filter to cut all UV light